apache/celix/documents/intro/bundles.md

 - Bundle shared libraries (so/dylib files): Optionally a bundle has 1 or more shared libraries.
   The bundle manifest configures which libraries will be loaded (private libs) and which - if any - library is used when activating the bundle.
-- Bundle resource files: A bundle can also contain resource files.
-This could be configuration files, html files, etc. It is also possible to have bundles which no shared library, but only resource files.
+- Bundle resource files: A bundle can also contain additional resource files.
+  This could be configuration files, html files, etc.
+  It is also possible to have bundles which no shared library, but only resource files.
   Bundles can access other bundle resources files, this can be used to create emerging functionality based on dynamically added resources files (extender pattern).